Diet, Drugs, and Dopamine

 Sobre este áudio

-From the New York Times bestselling author of The End of Overeating comes a powerful new understanding of the disease of obesity, including the promise—and peril—of weight loss drugs.
+From the New York Times bestselling author of The End of Overeating comes an illuminating understanding of body weight, including the promise—and peril —of the latest weight loss drugs.

-Eye-opening, provocative, and empowering, this book is a must-read for anyone who has ever struggled to maintain their body weight—which is to say, everyone.
+Eye-opening, provocative, and rigorous, this book is a must-hear for anyone who has ever struggled to maintain their weight—which is to say, everyone.